DougBurke/ds9samp/README.md

 ```
 % ds9samp_list
+# ds9samp_list: ERROR Unable to find a running SAMP Hub.
+% ds9 &
+% ds9samp_list
 There is one DS9 client: c1
+& ds9 &
 % ds9samp_list
-There are 2 DS9 clients: c1 c7
+There are 2 DS9 clients: c1 c3
 ```

 ### What happens if there are multiple DS9 instances?